About Us

 The Society as we know it today began life as the Dunfermline Museum Society, meeting for the first time in Sep 1970 under the chairmanship of Martin Norgate – the Curator of Dunfermline Museum.
 Despite having various speakers, and undertaking visits to places of interest, the Museum Society suffered from the problem of low membership.
 By 1988 there were only 25 members which meant the time had come to either wind up the Society or make some significant changes.
 Fortunately, the latter option was chosen and in 1988 the new name – Dunfermline Historical Society – was adopted.
 This name reflected the wider range of subjects which would be covered.
 The new constitution stated the aims of the Dunfermline Historical Society “to promote interest in local, regional and national history”.

 From 1996 to 2017 the Society ran under the Chairmanship of George Robertson and George and the committee worked extremely hard to make the Society a success.
-In May 2017, George became our Honorary President with Carolyn Thompson taking over as Chairman.
-We continue to attract quality speakers who talk on many interesting subjects.
-An effort is made to cover national as well as local topics.
-In most years, a three day trip and a single day trip are organised and these have now covered most parts of Scotland and northern England.
-There is also the annual Christmas party and glass of wine at the AGM, all of which makes for a welcoming atmosphere.
+In May 2017, George became our Honorary President.
+We continue to attract quality speakers who talk on many interesting subjects and an effort is made to cover national as well as local topics.

 Over the years the Society has held its meetings in several venues including the splendid Old Burgh Court Room in Dunfermline City Chambers.
 Currently, however, the Society meets in the Dunfermline Abbey Church Hall, which can accommodate a larger audience, as the people of Dunfermline continue to show an avid interest in local and national history.